Olamide-Oluwole/Testify-Automation_School/README.md

 This file contains a javascript code to find the largest of three numbers

-# Auto trigger push events to Jenkins & slack
+# Auto trigger push events to Jenkins & slack.